27 Best Things to Do in Connecticut

 During your trip to Connecticut, we recommend that you try the following dishes:

-• Connecticut-Style Lobster Roll: The lobster rolls served in Connecticut are served with warm with melted butter on top.
+• Connecticut-Style Lobster Roll: The lobster rolls served in Connecticut are served warm with melted butter on top.
 (In comparison, lobster rolls in the rest of New England are served cold with mayonnaise.)
 The lobster rolls in Connecticut are out of this world!

 • Apizza: As mentioned earlier in this article, be sure to head to New Haven and try their signature apizza.
 The dough is crispy yet chewy, and the the pizzerias consistently win awards.
-You can read all about New Haven-style apizza here.

 • Hamburger: Also while you’re in New Haven, head to Louis’ Lunch which claims to be the birthplace of the hamburger.
 They still serve their hamburgers on plain white toast!